Key takeaways:

 Vehicle Inspection by a Mechanic

 It is important to have a qualified mechanic inspect your rebuilt title vehicle before purchasing it.
-An expert may be able to spot potential problems which cannot be seen by someone without training and ensure that repairs were done well.
+An expert may be able to spot potential problems that cannot be seen by someone without training and ensure that repairs are done well.

 Repair Documentation